josephspurrier/surfstack-routing/README.md

 * $router::C_HOOK_PARAMETER_LOGIC
 *     $router::C_HOOK_DISPATCH - only if route is found
 *     $router::C_HOOK_NOT_FOUND - only if route is not found
-*     $router::C_HOOK_ERROR - only if a problem occurred with the configuration
 * $router::C_HOOK_AFTER_DISPATCH

 The hooks are easy to use and receive your $router object as parameter 0.